 As the noughties concluded the releases kept coming with the acoustic unplugged album Union Street as well as album Light At The End Of The World.
 2009 saw the releases of the comprehensive Total Pop! - The First 40 Hits compilation - never has a more definitive collection of quality pop music from one artist seen the light of day.
 Andy followed up his 2005 debut solo album Electric Blue with the dance-floor friendly Non-Stop.
 Initially released under a pseudonym, the early singles from the album got Radio 1 airplay, implying that Erasure are often overlooked by radio stations because of their name rather than their music.
 Once the cat was out of the bag, the future solo singles were released under Andy's name, but this time these tracks were absent from the the Radio 1 airwaves.
 Quelle surprise.

 Despite their highs and lows, and laughable prejudices again them, Andy and Vince are committed to keep on doing what they do better than anyone else: writing timeless, classic pop music.
-The passion for working together is still there – album Tomorrow's World and a world tour in 2011 now means Erasure's back-catalogue spans four different decades, and 2013's Christmas themed album Snow Globe showed the world how to record festive songs in a unique and interesting manner.
+The passion for working together is still there – a world tour in 2011 sold out across the globe and 2015's greatest hits compilation Always – The Very Best Of Erasure reached the Top 10 meaning the band have had a UK Top 10 album or Top 5 single in each of the last four decades.
 Not bad for a band so readily dismissed as disposable by much of music press is it?